 A felt or carpet pad will protect a laminate floor from getting scratched or stained by fibers and dyes in rugs.

 Rubber-backed rugs are coated with natural or synthetic rubber.
 Rubber is elastic and slip-resistant.
-Rubber creates a waterproof barrier between two surfaces, protecting the surface above the foundation surface.
+It creates a waterproof barrier between two surfaces, protecting the surface above the foundation surface.

 Rubber-backed rugs are relatively easy to wash and create a safe, nonslip surface, but can harm a laminate floor.
 The rubber backing on rugs can undergo a chemical reaction when placed on top of a laminated floor, trapping gases beneath the rubber and discoloring the laminate surface.